Barbog/deja-website/pages/survival-guide.the-beginner's-guide.what-should-i-expect.en.md

 - A  Baltic midsummer soltice celebration.

--  Nothing.

-- Do Not Expect Anything.
+- Do Not Expect Anything Else.

   ​